 5 Startups that Failed in 2021 | Unboxing Startups

-In our previous articles, we had covered the success of startups on a large scale.
+In our previous articles, we covered the success of startups on a large scale.
 We also covered what difficulties startups face during the initial days and how to recover from the wrong phase.
-As we enter the year 2022, we will cover and talk about the 2021 startup failure.
+As we enter 2022, we will cover and discuss the 2021 startup failure.

 Therefore without much delay, we are updating the list of five famous startups/business failures in 2021.
-We are sure you might get shocked once you start reading the article because there are many companies we are familiar with and we might not know that they are not into the business anymore.
+We are sure you might get shocked once you start reading the article because there are many companies we are familiar with, and we might not know that they are not in the business anymore.

 1. Reid & Taylor

 If you’re living in India, you must have heard this name, and you might have watched the ad on television.
-The startup is known for custom-made compelling first-class suits of top-quality exclusive materials; the company gives a premium feel and claim that they offer one of the best suits material everyone should try.
-Basically, it was a Scottish company that had diluted itself very well in the country and established its name.
+The startup is known for custom-made compelling first-class suits of top-quality exclusive materials; the company gives a premium feel and claims that they offer one of the best-suited materials everyone should try.
+It was a Scottish company that had diluted itself well in the country and established its name.

 Now the question is, what went wrong?
-At this point, all seems good, right?
+At this point, all seems reasonable, right?

 Here is the answer.

-Reid & Taylor recently closed its factory near Mysore, causing their clients to stop sending sales orders, leading hundreds of employees jobless.
+Reid & Taylor recently closed its factory near Mysore, causing its clients to stop sending sales orders and leaving hundreds of employees jobless.
 As per reports, The startup is liquidated under the National Company Law Tribunal (NCLT) for bearing high non-payment loans.

-Ravi Sankar Devarakonda, the company’s liquidator, mentioned in a notice of discharge to the employees at the meeting discussion.
+Ravi Sankar Devarakonda, the company’s liquidator, mentioned in a discharge notice to the employees at the meeting discussion.

 The discussion ended up with a conclusion that no option was left.
 The only option left is to permanently close down the plant’s operations and dismiss all production employees of the organization.

-Though the company had survived for 14 months since the commencement of the liquidation, a lack of progress in business terms during that period led to further losses and, finally, hammered the last needle of the coffin.
+Though the company had survived for 14 months since the commencement of the liquidation, a lack of progress in business terms during that period led to further losses and hammered the last needle of the coffin.

 Managing your milk order via the app is one of the latest trends.
 But sometimes, you need to look beyond the trends and analyze the future of your business.

-Founded in 2015, Doodhwala is a subscription-based service that delivers milk, fresh dairy products, groceries, and other daily essentials directly at the consumer’s doorstep.
+Founded in 2015, Doodhwala is a subscription-based service that delivers milk, fresh dairy products, groceries, and other daily essentials directly to the consumer’s doorstep.